gmn42/stfc-mod/INSTALL.md

 ### Mac Specific

-Apple likes to hide the `Library` folder by default.
-There are several ways to open the correct folder:
+MacOS hides the `Library` folder in Finder by default.
+There are several ways to open it:

 - Hold the `⌥ option` key (or `Alt` on a PC keyboard) in __Finder__ and click the __Go to__ menu item and then click the __Library__ folder item
 - Press `⌘ cmd`+`⇧ shift`+`G` in the __Finder__ for the Goto box and type in `~/Library`
 - Use __Terminal__ and type: `open ~/Library`

-You need to have run the game with the mod at least once for any settings (toml), runtime variables (.vars) or log files (.log) to appear.
-Then, once you have the correct folder, you should find the file `community_patch_settings.toml` .
-See the [`example_community_patch_settings.toml`](example_community_patch_settings.toml) as a starting point.

 ### Wine/Linux Specific